Analysis | Meadows’s email on military protecting ‘pro Trump people’ on Jan. 6 rekindles prior testimony

-The new revelation comes in the Jan.
-6 committee’s contempt report concerning the former White House chief of staff, which it is expected to vote upon Monday.
+The revelation comes in the House committee’s contempt report concerning the former White House chief of staff, which it is expected to vote upon Monday.
 The committee is seeking to apply pressure on Meadows like it has others, including Stephen K. Bannon, who was ultimately indicted.

 According to the 51-page contempt report, Meadows stated in a Jan.
 5 email that the National Guard would be present Jan.
 6 — the day of what ultimately became the Capitol riot — to “protect pro Trump people.”
 In hindsight, it’s a somewhat ironic statement — the idea that “pro Trump people” were the ones that needed protecting that day.
 It raises questions about why Meadows would view the Guard as being necessary to protect Trump allies and what role the White House viewed for the military.